 - To learn more about the visitor before you chat, click User to see the visitor’s essentials card and interaction history.

 - When you're finished with a chat, click End Chat to end the conversation.

 Transferring a chat

 This section describes how to transfer chats in the agent workspace.
 Agents can transfer chats to other agents or to groups (chat departments) by using the Assignee field in the ticket.
-To use chat transfer, your administrator must work with Zendesk to set up mappings between Support groups and Chat departments.
+To use chat transfer, your administrator must set up mappings between Support groups and Chat departments.

 When you transfer to groups, remember the following: